ramonszo/zuck.js/README.md

 * Custom themes
 * Desktop support (why not?)
 * A simple media viewer, with gestures and events
-* A simple api to manage your "Stories timeline"
+* A simple API to manage your "Stories timeline"
 * Lightweight (13kb minified - 5kb gzipped)